-I have a deep love of collecting vintage and despite changes in attitude and updating my style over the years I doubt that my excitement over finding something great at a flea market will ever wane.
+There is an ebb and flow just like the sea in decorating.
+While updating my own style over the years I doubt that my excitement over finding something great at a flea market will ever wane.
 That being the case, I have quite a bit of vintage here at the beach, because I’ve had great luck in finding inexpensive pieces close by.
-Like the shell encrusted bottle, the vintage demijohn, the amaaaazing pair of vintage architectural corbels and that blue wood box on the bottom shelf…
+Like the shell encrusted bottle, the vintage demijohn, the incredible pair of vintage architectural corbels and that blue wood box on the bottom shelf.

 These are some of my styling props and every day objects that I store in a glass door step back vintage cabinet.
 In this post you can see more of the cabinet and the room.
 All of the above was found inexpensively over years of careful curating and shopping both local and on-line.

 Vintage glass or even new glass in blues and sea greens are perfect for summer and a coastal feel.
 These are old glass grapes and I’ve set them into a vintage bowl that has gilded gold trim…